turbolinks/turbolinks-classic/README.md

 </div>
 ```

-Note that internal links to files not ending in .html, or having no extension, will automatically be opted out of Turbolinks.
+Note that internal links to files containing a file extension other than **.html** will automatically be opted out of Turbolinks.
 So links to /images/panda.gif will just work as expected.

 Also, Turbolinks is installed as the last click handler for links.
 So if you install another handler that calls event.preventDefault(), Turbolinks will not run.
 This ensures that you can safely use Turbolinks with stuff like `data-method`, `data-remote`, or `data-confirm` from Rails.